Enhancing Remote Sensing Vision-Language Models for Zero-Shot Scene Classification: Method

 \section{Method}

 The transductive approach employed by RS-TransCLIP is based on the hypothesis that the data structure within the feature space can be modeled as a mixture of Gaussian distributions.
 As a result, the RS-TransCLIP objective function integrates this hypothesis alongside affinity relationships among patches and initial text-based pseudo-labels to minimize prediction deviation.
+The intuition behind the proposed transductive approach is depicted in Fig. \ref{fig:rs_transclip}.